the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.10 =
+* New: We've made improvements to the way photos are loaded into the feed, adding a smooth transition to display photos subtly rather than suddenly
+* New: More header sizes.
+You can now choose from three sizes: small, medium, and large.
+Change this on the "Customize" tab
+* Fix: Using a percent for the image padding was causing the height of images to be too tall
+* Fix: PHP error when Instagram API blocked server side

 = 1.9.1 =
 * Fix: Captions missing as "alt" text for images.
 * Fix: System information was not formatting connected accounts and user ids correctly